 When we were in Las Vegas earlier this year – we decided to finally go for it and try the ‘Brazilian Steakhouse’ concept.
 We went to Fogo de Chao and had one of the best dinners of our lives!!
 (Not exaggerating).

-I suppose it’s that fabulous experience at Fogo that heavily plays a factor in the disappointment we felt with Pampa – when we did finally try it last month.
+I suppose it’s that fabulous experience at Fogo that heavily played a factor in how we felt with Pampa – when we did finally try it last month.
 We just kept comparing everything to Fogo and Fogo came out on top for mostly every point.

 What I learned from Fogo is not to go too crazy on the all-you-can-eat salad bar, because hello… meat is on its way!
 So I just chose a few items and then patiently waited for the meat to roll in.